ismailahmed0/Company-Database/README.md

 # Database-System

-Created a database in SQL for a company that purchases parts from vendors to produce some products.
-The company has several departments, marketing sites, and parts supply vendors.
+Created a database in SQL where a company with employees, departments and marketing sites could purchase parts from vendors to produce products.